devsacti/ITservice/README.md

 ## URL
 (ex)www.google.com

-Generally, if human user click or insert the certain url,
+Generally, if human user clicks or inserts the certain url,

 then, url(or internet address) calls the function of WEB-APP

 and function provides html documents which is,in other words, Front-End

 I think WEB-APP can be figuratively 'Electric Vending machine'